r3sh777/r3sh777/README.md

 ### [🎓 ML Learning Journey](https://github.com/r3sh777/ml-learning-journey)

 A fully documented repo tracking my progression from **Python basics to production ML**.
 Real datasets, real cleaning pipelines, real visualizations — and a phase-by-phase roadmap with live status tracking.

+A few things I've already uncovered:
+- **Study hours** matter far more than motivation levels in student performance data
+- Only **38% of Titanic passengers** survived — and women were twice as likely to make it
+- A single **Seaborn heatmap** can reveal patterns that would take hours to find manually

+It's not polished.
+It's **progress** — and that's exactly the point.

 ---